department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

   - [ ] Refinement sessions
   - [ ] Demos
   - [ ] Retros
-- [ ] Update your time away on the [team calendar on Confluence](https://va-gov.atlassian.net/wiki/spaces/VAGOV/calendars)
+- [ ] Update your time away on the [team calendar on Confluence](https://va-gov.atlassian.net/wiki/spaces/VAGOV/calendars).
 ### What products do we support?
 - [ ] [Review the editor onboarding slides](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/https___prod.cms.va.gov_sites_default_files_2021-07_Welcome%2520to%2520the%2520new%2520VA.gov%2520CMS.pdf).
 - [ ] Read the [product sheets](https://github.com/department-of-veterans-affairs/va.gov-team/raw/master/platform/cms/VA-CMS-Product-Sheets.pdf) (PDF download).
-#### All team members need to review the following:
+#### All team members need to review the following (note that with the exception of SOCKS, most of the tools will have been setup for you or requested by your delivery manager.
+This list is for you to verify along the way):
  - [ ] [SOCKS proxy request](https://depo-platform-documentation.scrollhelp.site/getting-started/Internal-tools-access-via-SOCKS-proxy.1821081710.html) to access VA network tools until you get a PIV card.
 This is the first priority for week two.
    - [ ] Optional [Core Tunnel set up for SOCKS proxy on all browsers on Mac](https://www.youtube.com/watch?v=fSuN9LhkB5o)
  - [ ] [VA.gov tools overview](https://depo-platform-documentation.scrollhelp.site/getting-started/Request-access-to-tools.969605215.html)